garyericson/bacx-pr/topics/feature-detail.md

 |-------------|------------|
 | TBD | TBD |

-The feature detail provides the technical aspects of a feature and is the root of the release plans.
+The **Feature detail** provides the technical aspects of a feature and is the root of the release plans.
 It is published on the live site.

 ## Purpose
-The feature detail is the main content of the release plans.
+The **Feature detail** is the main content of the release plans.
 It is where the feature is described, and the focus is on important details and technical content.

 ## Guidelines
-Use the following guidelines when writing the feature detail:
+Use the following guidelines when writing the **Feature detail**:

 * Be explicit and clear.
 * Write directly to the user, using words like "you."